sandi-o/flask-elasticsearch-task2/README.md

 # flask-elasticsearch-task2
-basic elasticsearch using flask back-end
+basic elasticsearch using flask back-end (add / update / delete)

+*note for bulk adding in elasticsearch use curl